f3nr1rs3c/OpenSource_OperatingSystems/README.md

 <li> Week 12 - Command line basics: Network commands </li>
 <li> Week 13 - Command line basics: Installing, uninstalling and updating programs </li>
 <li> Week 14 - Parrot OS structure and basic operating logic </li>

-## The codes that are explained in the weekly lecture topics Lecturer.
-Gör.
-It was created by Çisem YAŞAR.

-## How this Github post is cited in IEEE and APA formats:
-- IEEE--> C. Yasar, “OPEN-SOURCE-OPERATING-SYSTEM” GitHub, [Online].
-Access Link: https://github.com/cyasar34/OPEN-SOURCE-OPERATING-SYSTEMS Last Accessed Date: Day Month Year.
-- APA--> Yasar, C. (2024).
-OPEN-SOURCE-OPERATING-SYSTEM[GitHub Repository].
-GitHub.
-Retrieved from: https://github.com/cyasar34/OPEN-SOURCE-OPERATING-SYSTEMS Last Accessed: Day Month Year.

-> **Project Status:** The sharing of the relevant documents has been realized within the scope of the course.
-You can support my work by giving a star as a thumbs up notification from the GitHub section. <br>
-> **Contribution:** It is very important that you use the relevant citation methods and notify us if you will be used in your documents. <br>
-> **License:** Released under the MIT License